devknowledge/devknowledge.github.io/_posts/2021-02-27-how-to-upload-jar-to-maven-central.markdown

    and upload it using the [GPG Key Server](https://keyserver.ubuntu.com/)

-4. Create a Java project to share
+4. Create a maven project

    Here my **hello-world** project